-Finally, the guideline includes advice on the preparation of specimens or 'mock-ups' of the sales presentation and the package leaflet.
-As provided for in Article 8.3(j) of Directive 2001/83/EC, a mock-up of the outer and immediate packaging together with the package leaflet must be submitted to the competent authority for approval, before commercialisation of the product.
-A mock-up is a copy of the flat artwork design in full colour, presented so that, provides a replica of both the outer and immediate packaging provides a three dimensional presentation of the labelling text.
-This mock-up is generally referred to as a paper copy and not necessarily in the material of the sales presentation.
+copy and not necessarily in the material of the sales presentation.
+A specimen is a sample of the actual printed out outer and immediate packaging materials and package leaflet (i.e. the sales presentation).

+2 A mock-up is a copy of the flat artwork design in full colour, presented so that, following cutting and folding where necessary, it provides a replica of both the outer and immediate packaging so that the three dimensional presentation of the labelling text is clear.
+This mock-up is generally referred to as a paper copy, and not presently in the material of the selection.
+A specimen is a sample of the actual

-Chapter 1 Readability of the Label and the Package Leaflet
+Chapter 1 Readability of the package leaflet and the labelling